Tackling Illegal Trade in

 and dangerous waste in the Asia Pacific region went into operation today.

-suspicious shipments of ozone depleting chemicals and dangerous commodities
+shipments of ozone depleting chemicals and dangerous commodities across

-across several customs territories in the region.
-It involves customs
+several customs territories in the region.
+It involves customs administrations

-Organisation’s Regional Intelligence Liaison Office for Asia and the Pacific
+Intelligence Liaison Office for Asia and the Pacific (RILO A/P), United

-(RILO A/P), United Nations Environment Programme Regional Office for Asia and
+Nations Environment Programme Regional Office for Asia and Pacific (UNEP

-Pacific (UNEP ROAP), the Compliance Assistance Programme (CAP) of UNEP’s
+ROAP), the Compliance Assistance Programme (CAP) of UNEP’s Division of

-Division of Technology, Industry and Economics, Basel Convention Regional
+Technology, Industry and Economics, Basel Convention Regional Centers and

-customs administrations in the region are prioritizing environmental issues in
+administrations in the region are prioritizing environmental issues in their

 sensitive commodities and also facilitate the cooperation between customs

-Director General of the Department of Thai Customs.
-“It is obvious that
+General of the Department of Thai Customs.
+“It is obvious that Customs is a

-Customs is a forefront agency and key stakeholder in fighting against the
+forefront agency and key stakeholder in fighting against the illegal trade of

 While global efforts under the